-Schools across Alabama have been forced to transition temporarily back to remote learning after outbreaks, including schools in Blount, Pickens, Tuscumbia and Birmingham Counties.
+Schools across Alabama have been forced to transition temporarily back to remote learning after outbreaks, including schools in Blount, Pickens, Tuscumbia and Jefferson counties.
 Two districts shifted every school to remote learning after their case numbers doubled over the span of a week—Marshall County and Alexander City.
 Mobile County, the largest school district in the state, also reported a more than two-fold increase in cases since the prior week.

 In Tuscaloosa, the district announced an “unprecedented number of absences” within the transportation department and that the remaining bus drivers would have to double or triple their routes, causing crowded buses and delays in pick up and drop off times.

 Though the numbers available reveal a dire situation, the consensus among teachers in Montgomery is that they are an under-count.
 “I believe they’re lying or fudging the statistics,” one teacher told the World Socialist Web Site, while another stated, “Last week Montgomery reported 36 cases, but they’re not being honest.”

 The WSWS spoke to three teachers in Montgomery about their working conditions, the spread of the virus in the schools, and the role of the unions.
 These teachers plan to join others in Montgomery to hold a rally Friday to raise support for remote learning.
 Their names have been changed to protect them from retaliation by the district.

 WSWS: What are the conditions like in your school?